 Phone: (413) 774 5484 Fax: (413) 774 6432

 920 N. Franklin, Suite 206, Chicago, IL 60610

 Phone: (312) 951 8999 Fax: (312) 951 5696

 Keep your bowels moving

 Avoid constipation by having plenty of fiber, found in unprocessed food and raw fruits and vegetables.
 One really good trick to keep your bowels moving is to grind flaxseed (linseed), sunflower seeds and almonds (LSA), in a blender or coffee grinder to produce a fine powder, and eat 2 to 3 tablespoons of this powder daily.
 You can add other ground up seeds, that are high in fiber such as psyllium, pumpkin, sesame and alfalfa seeds to increase the fiber content of the powder.
 Add this powder to smoothies, vegetables, soups, cereals and fruit salads.
-Other good sources of fiber are brans made from wheat, oats, soy or rice.
-Sweet corn either raw or freshly and lightly cooked, is an excellent source of bowel cleansing fiber.
-Fiber acts like a broom in your bowels and sweeps their walls clean of accumulated layers of waste products, which can then be eliminated in the bowel actions (faeces).
+Another good source of fiber is from Fibertone powder, which is delicious and gentle on the bowel.
+Fiber acts like a broom in your bowels and sweeps their walls clean of accumulated layers of waste products, which can then be eliminated in the bowel actions (feces).

 Be a gourmet not a gourmand